-Former Sunderland goalkeeper Vito Mannone has paid an emotional tribute to his mother Elisa after she passed away at the weekend.
+Former Sunderland goalkeeper Vito Mannone pays emotional tribute to his mother

 The Italian, who signed for Reading in the summer, revealed earlier this month in the build up to his return to the Stadium of Light that his mother was fighting for her life after suffering a stroke.